Link copied!

 Bottom Line

 Enterprise deals don’t fail because your product isn’t good enough.
 They fail because you’re selling to one person.
-Meanwhile, nine others have veto power.
-We mapped the entire multi-stakeholder buying committee before the first demo.
+While nine others have veto power.
+I mapped the entire multi-stakeholder buying committee before the first demo.
 We closed a $2.4M deal in half the time.
-We had zero last-minute surprises.
+Zero last-minute surprises.
 If your enterprise sales cycle is stuck in “legal review,” you’re not mapping the committee early enough.
-The multi-stakeholder buying committee is your roadmap to faster closes and larger contracts.
+The multi-stakeholder buying committee is your roadmap.
+To faster closes and larger contracts.

 Ken Lundin has closed enterprise contracts in manufacturing, logistics, and financial services.
-He’s watched more deals die in committee hell than he cares to count.
-He learned to map stakeholders before wasting six months on proposals nobody approved.
-If you’re stuck in the founder-operator trap and need to build a repeatable enterprise sales process, he’s probably seen your exact problem before.
+I’ve watched more deals die in committee hell than I care to count.
+I learned to map stakeholders before wasting six months on proposals nobody approved.
+If you’re stuck in the founder-operator trap and need to build a repeatable enterprise sales process, I’ve probably seen your exact problem before.

 Want the unfiltered version?